-Other immunosuppressive drugs.
 For people with mild symptoms, a corticosteroid alone may be enough.
-Other people may require another immunosuppressive drug, such as cyclophosphamide, azathioprine (Azasan, Imuran) or methotrexate (Trexall), to reduce the body's immune reaction still further.
+Other people may need to add another drug to help suppress their immune systems.

-Because these drugs impair your body's ability to fight off infection and can cause other serious side effects, your condition will be closely monitored while you're taking them.
+Because these drugs impair your body's ability to fight infection and can cause other serious side effects, your condition will be closely monitored while you're taking them.

 Lifestyle and home remedies

-Long-term treatment with prednisone can cause a number of side effects.
+Long-term treatment with corticosteroids can cause a number of side effects.
 You can minimize these problems by taking the following steps: